5 Benefits of Conducting a Risk Assessment

 Risk assessments not only protect employees and patrons from potential harm, but they can also save lives.
 Some hazards pose a greater risk than short-term injuries.
 They can be life-threatening or cause chronic health conditions.
 For example, fire hazards, heavy machinery, and prolonged exposure to dangerous materials can cause long-term health conditions or even be fatal.

-Both employers and workers should familiarise themselves with the appropriate safety measures to eliminate or keep the risk of harm and fatalities in the workplace to a minimum.
+Both employers and workers should familiarise themselves with the appropriate safety measures including machine guarding, to eliminate or keep the risk of harm and fatalities in the workplace to a minimum.

 2. Maximize productivity